gregwebs/blog.gregweber.info/posts/2010-11-23-build-project.markdown

 I wanted my [Yesod](http://docs.yesodweb.com) application to automatically respond appropriately to file changes.
 The code needs to be rebuild.
 I am using [coffescript](http://jashkenas.github.com/coffee-script/) which needs to be converted to JavaScript, I want tests to be automatically run.
 These kinds of things help keep me in flow instead of worrying about the state of my application.

 I am still figuring out how to accomplish this in Haskell.
-One problem seems to be- how can a child process be properly controlled- started, run, and restarted? ork + exec is the only think I could get working without having to deal with "zombie processes"
+One problem seems to be- how can a child process be properly controlled- started, run, and restarted? fork + exec is the only think I could get working without having to deal with "zombie processes"

 ~~~~~~~~~~~~~~~~~~~~ {.haskell}
   run cmd args = executeFile cmd True args Nothing